netherby/bakewrangler-doc/bugs.rst

 Bake process bug:
     Make sure to enable '*Debug*' in the :doc:`prefs`\ .
 This should cause a complete log of the process to open in a new window when the process fails.
-    Please post this text with your reprot.
+    Please post this text with your report.
 If a log doesn't open you may need to post your .blend file.

 Bake output bug: